-Record and Information Management: Field of management responsible for the systemic control of the creation, receipt, maintenance, use and disposition of corporate records, including processes for capturing and maintaining evidence of, and information about business activities and transactions in the forms of records.
+Record and Information Management: Field of management responsible for the systematic control of the creation, receipt, maintenance, use, and disposition of corporate records, including processes for capturing and maintaining evidence of, and information about, business activities and transactions in the forms of records.

 Records Retention Schedule: Describes the records under the control of the Commission and the associated “keeping” requirements.
 It identifies statutory and business requirements for document retention and ensures records are disposed of consistently or archived in a timely manner.